ggpacee/guerrilla-analytics-portfolio/README.md

   - A `README.md` describing the goal, data, methods and key insights.
   - The main analysis file (`.Rmd` or notebook) with the full code.
   - The report file (`.pdf`) knitted from the markdown file.

+## Thank you for taking your time to evaluate this.
+Hope everything is clear! :)